 Consequences Non-Filing of Form DPT-3

-If the company fails to file form DPT-3 with the MCA and is accepting deposits contrary to the same, then the following consequences shall arise about the Companies Act:
+If the company fails to file Form DPT-3 with the MCA and is accepting deposits contrary to the same, then the following consequences shall arise under the Companies Act:

 - For every officer who is in default, imprisonment up to 7 years and a fine not less than INR 25 Lakhs, which may extend to INR 2 crores, shall apply.